mcespedes99/hippunfold/docs/getting_started/outputs.rst

      └── surf_T2w
          └── sub-{subject}_hemi-{L,R}_space-{T1w,unfolded}_{inner,midthickness,outer}.surf.gii

-All surfaces, both ``T1w`` and ``unfolded``, share the same mesh topology and have corresponding vertices with each other.
-The vertex locations for unfolded surfaces are identical for all subjects as well (note that this of course is not the case for the ``T1w`` surfaces).
+All surfaces, both ``space-T1w`` and ``space-unfolded``, share the same mesh topology and have corresponding vertices with each other.
+The vertex locations for unfolded surfaces are identical for all subjects as well (note that this of course is not the case for the ``space-T1w`` surfaces).

 In addition to the geometry files, surface-based shape metrics are provided in ``.shape.gii`` format.
 The thickness, curvature and gyrification are computed using the same methods as cortical surfaces, based on the surface geometry files, and are provided in the ``T1w`` space::